Judicial system of China: History

 The Organic Law of the People's Courts requires that adjudication committees be established for courts at every level.
 The committees usually are made up of the president, vice presidents, chief judges, and associate chief judges of the court, who are appointed and removed by the standing committees of the people's congresses at the corresponding level.
 The adjudication committees are charged with reviewing major cases to find errors in determination of facts or application of law and to determine if a chief judge should withdraw from a case.
 If a case is submitted to the adjudication committee, the court is bound by its decision.
 The Supreme People's Court stands at the apex of the judicial structure.
 Located in Beijing, it has jurisdiction over all lower and special courts, for which it serves as the ultimate appellate court.
 It is directly responsible to the National People's Congress Standing Committee, which elects the court president.

 China also has 'special' military, rail transport, water transport, and forestry courts.
 These courts hear cases of counter-revolutionary activity, plundering, bribery, sabotage, or indifference to duty that result in severe damage to military facilities, work place, or government property or threaten the safety of soldiers or workers.

 Military courts make up the largest group of special courts and try all treason and espionage cases.
 Although they are independent of civilian courts and directly subordinate to the Ministry of National Defense, military court decisions are reviewed by the Supreme People's Court.
 Special military courts were first established in 1954 to protect the special interests of all commanders, political commissars, and soldiers, but they ceased to function during the Cultural Revolution (1966–76).
 Military courts and procuratorates were reinstituted in October 1978, and open military trials resumed in December of that year.

 In April 1986, at the Fourth Session of the Sixth National People's Congress, the General Principles of the Civil Code was approved as "one of China's basic laws."
 Consisting of more than 150 articles, the code was intended to regulate China's internal and external economic relations to establish a stable base conducive to trade and attractive to foreign investors.
 Many of its provisions define the legal status of economic entities and the property rights they exercise.
 The code clearly stipulated that private ownership of the means of production is protected by law and may not be seized or interfered with by any person or organization.
 It also recognizes partnerships and wholly foreign-owned or joint-venture enterprises.

-In March 2011, National People's Congress enacted a revised Criminal Procedure Law which prohibited self-incrimination, allowed for the suppression of illegally obtained evidence, and ensured prompt trials for suspects.
-The State Council's 2012 white paper on judicial reform, unlike previous papers, does not mention the subordination of the judicial system to "the leadership of" the CCP, and replaces mentions of the Party in other places with "China".